Sudo-BryanH/Sudo-BryanH/README.md

 12/28/2022
 - Developing a program using C++
   - Some things I learned thus far are compiling using makefiles, writing and compiling tests and the inheritance system in C++

+- Familiarizing myself with git and utilizing version control